mibaumgartner/template-repo-python/README.md

 This repository contains a fully-functionable package structure including (empty) tests.

+It's features include (but are not limited to):
+* An already working package structure
+* A working requirement handling
+* Minimal effort pypi releases
+* Pre-Configured CI/CD (With Travis)
+* Code coverage analysis
+* Python Code Style Checks

+> If you want to add something to this repo, please submit a PR.
+Contributions are very welcome.

 ## Customize it!

 To customize this repo, you need to have a look at the following chapters.